-Here are some tips I can offer on introducing your cat to your dog or visa Versa.
+Here are some tips I can offer on introducing your cat and your dog or visa Versa.
 I have had many cats and dogs living in the same home and these techniques seemed to work when all else fails.
 You may find that one day they get along and all of a sudden one turns on the other if introduced too quickly.

 They both need to understand that they need to share the space and home.
 You will need to read their body language to determine the appropriate times for the introduction.

 You will want to make sure you have no distractions that will interfere with the process of the introduction.
 They will need your complete focus, patience, and consistency.
 You will need to help them build trust in one another.

 - Keep the pets separate for at least the first 3 days.
 You want to allow the pets to get used to each other’s presence without eye to eye contact.
 Make sure they can’t see each other first.
 They do hear and smell each other even in separate areas.
 So start behind a closed door in separate rooms.

 - Have them associate the different spaces.
 One is for the dog, One is for the Cat and the remainder is a common area they both have to share.

 - Teach them to associate the presence of the other pet with pleasant things, such as food.
 With each feeding, move their food bowls a little closer to the closed door or baby gate if your dog is small.
 Continue this process until each pet can eat calmly right next to the door then try a baby gate.

 - Once your pets can eat their food calmly and non-reactive next to the barrier, start to conduct all meet and greets in a common area of the house.
 Don’t use either animal’s private area.
 Keep the first few sessions short and calm.
 Try not to be nervous.
 They will sense any anxiety and react to that.

 - Keep the dog on a leash and let the cat come and go as he wishes.